From Poland, was chaperoned daily to a brothel in Italy and her movements were controlled.read more

 At national level in Ireland, we have a representative on the High Level AntiTrafficking Working Group in Ireland’s Ministry of Justice.
 We also work with other groups who are concerned about this issue.

 APT is a faith-based group working against Trafficking in Persons (TIP).
-The members of APT are people belonging to religious congregations or missionary societies which are part of Ireland’s Conference of Religious Congregations and Missionaries.
+The members of APT are people belonging to religious congregations or missionary societies which are part of AMRI (the Association of Leaders of Missionaries and Religious of Ireland).
 APT welcomes collaborators and resource people who are willing to share its work on a short-term or long-term basis.

 APT members first met in December 2005.
 Concerned about the growing reality of the worldwide trafficking of women and children for sexual exploitation, we wanted to explore ways of working together to prevent this evil.